 HAWAII / KAUAI – 17 DAY TEEN TOURS

 Over the course of our 17-day Hawaii teen tours, you will visit Volcanoes National Park, get SCUBA certified, learn how to surf, hike to the black sand beaches of the Pololū Valley, kayak down jungle rivers, night snorkel with manta rays, hike the Na Pali Coast, and volunteer on a service project with a local non profit.
 You’ll also camp on Hawaii’s best beaches, swim at Hanakapiai falls, explore ancient Hawaiian temples, eat a lot of Hawaiian shave ice, and so much more!
 No experience required.

 PADI OPEN WATER SCUBA CERTIFICATION

-Get PADI open water SCUBA certified on our teen tour!
+Get PADI open water SCUBA certified!
 This 4-day course starts with the basic principles of SCUBA diving and takes you step-by-step from the classroom to the dive pool to the ocean.
 Taking your first breaths underwater is an incredible experience and opens up a whole new world with manta rays, sea turtles, frogfish, and so much MORE!

 PADI (Professional Association of Diving Instructors) is the world’s largest diver training organization.
 This certification is valid all over the world.
 Once certified, you’re certified for life!

 MANTA RAY NIGHT SNORKEL

 A late afternoon boat ride along the Kona coast takes you to the Manta Ray viewing site.
 Slip into the water with your snorkel guide and float above majestic manta rays as they somersault, glide, and pivot in the beam of your underwater light.
 Manta Rays are filter feeders and feed on plankton attracted to light.
 They have very large mouths, but no sharp teeth.
 Manta Rays do not have tail stingers.
-This truly is a an unforgettable experience.
+This truly is an unforgettable experience.

 SEA KAYAK HANALEI BAY